Damaged products are an unfortunate but inevitable cost of doing business.

 Professional packers and fulfillment experts

 At ShipBob, we ship packages for thousands of ecommerce businesses.
 Our warehouse teams use the right packaging for each individual product you sell.
-With the volume or orders that comes through our fulfillment network every single day, we have the best packaging materials stocked at all times, hundreds of retail fulfillment associates trained, and the know-how to reduce shipping damages.
+With the volume or orders that come through our fulfillment network every single day, we have the best packaging materials stocked at all times, hundreds of retail fulfillment associates trained, and the know-how to reduce shipping damages across our shipping services.